-If you want a website that works for both people and search engine spiders like the GoogleBot you have to spider check your work.
-It sounds obvious and simple, but if you don't spider check your work - how do you know it works?
+If you want a website that works for both people and search engine spiders that crawl your site for rankings like the GoogleBot you have to spider check your work.
+It sounds obvious and simple, but if you don’t spider check your work – how do you know it works?

 Search engine optimization or SEO is an environment where humans have limited visibility.
 There is definitely a limit how much human eyeballs alone can see in terms of how the GoogleBot sees your website without actually spider checking your work on Google.

-If you're an SEO and live and breathe Google's algorithms, many of the problems you deal with on a daily basis is bridging the gap between what works for human visitors to your website and what works for search engine spiders that bring traffic.
+If you’re an SEO and live and breathe Google’s algorithms, many of the problems you deal with on a daily basis is bridging the gap between what works for human visitors to your website and what works for search engine spiders to achieve rankings and bring traffic.

 Search engine visitors are the most affordable way of getting free, well targeted traffic to your website.
 However, one of the biggest SEO mistakes most people make is assuming their web designer is also a search engine optimization expert or SEO.